 PS4 is undoubtedly the better console that released this generation.
-With several exciting exclusives, the console has a lot to offer for a variety of gamer.
+With several exciting exclusives, the console has a lot to offer for a variety of gamers.
 It’s been almost 7 years since the launch of the PS4, and finally, the PS5 is around the corner.
 Even though the PS5 is set to release in the coming few months, the PS4 still remains a great value proposition if you take into consideration the stuff it offers.

 Many of us have bought the PS4 at launch, and with time, the console hasn’t been performing as it used to.
 That’s a pretty common thing that happens to hardware over time, and the PS4 is no exception to it.
 Users often experience unstable framerates, or choppy cinematics at times.
 This is pretty annoying for a user, and we often blame the game or the developer for it.
 However, that is not always the case.
-There are a few reasons which can lead to degradation of the performance of the PS4.
+There are a few reasons which can lead to the degradation of the performance of the PS4.
 However, the good thing is that it can be easily fixed.
 The best way to fix it is via Database rebuilding.

 Why do we need to rebuild the database?